Efficient Reward Poisoning Attacks on Online Deep Reinforcement Learning: Introduction

 \textbf{This work: efficient poisoning attacks on DRL.} To the best of our knowledge, no prior work studies the vulnerability of the DRL algorithms to reward poisoning attacks under the practical restrictions mentioned above.
 To overcome the challenges in designing efficient attacks and demonstrate the vulnerability of the state-of-the-art DRL algorithms, we make the following contributions:

-\begin{enumerate} \item{We propose a general, efficient, and parametric reward poisoning framework for DRL algorithms, which we call adversarial MDP attack, and instantiate it to generate two attack methods that apply to any kind of learning algorithms and are computationally efficient.
-To the best of our knowledge, our attack is the first to consider the following four key elements in the threat model at the same time: 1.
+\begin{enumerate} \item{We propose a general, efficient, and parametric reward poisoning framework for the general RL setting, which we call adversarial MDP attack, and instantiate it to generate two attack methods that apply to any kind of learning algorithms and are computationally efficient.
+To the best of our knowledge, our attack is the first to consider the following five key elements in the threat model at the same time: 1.
 Training time attack, 2.
 Online deep RL, 3.
 Reward poisoning attack, 4.
 Complete black box attack (no knowledge about the learning algorithm and the dynamics of the environment), and 5.
 Limited computational budget.}

-\item{We provide a theoretical analysis for the efficiency of our attack methods based on basic assumptions on the efficiency of the DRL algorithms.}
+\item{We provide a theoretical analysis for the efficiency of our attack methods in the general RL setting under basic assumptions on the efficiency of the algorithms.}

 \item{We provide an extensive evaluation of our attack methods for poisoning the training process of several state-of-the-art DRL algorithms, such as DQN, PPO, SAC, etc., learning in classical control and MuJoCo environments that are commonly used for developing and testing DRL algorithms.
 Our results show that our attack methods significantly reduce the performance of the policy learned by the agent in most cases. } \end{enumerate}